-- 1. Unique, rare, and fragile natural and man-made features and wildlife habitats should be preserved and protected. - 2.
-The diversity of aquatic life, wildlife, and habitat within the shoreline should be enhanced. - 3.
-Conserve and maintain designated open spaces for ecological reasons and for educational and recreational purposes. - 4.
-Recognize that the interest and concern of the public is essential to the improvement of the environment and sponsor and support public information programs to that end. - 5.
+- 1. Preserve and protect unique, rare, and fragile natural and man-made features and wildlife habitats. - 2.
+Enhance the diversity of aquatic life, wildlife, and habitat within the shoreline. - 3.
+Conserve and maintain designated open spaces for ecological, educational, and recreational purposes. - 4.
+Recognize that the interest and concern of the public is essential to the improvement of the environment, and sponsor and support public information programs. - 5.
 The level of public access should be appropriate to the degree of uniqueness or fragility of the geological and biological characteristics of the shoreline (e.g., wetlands, spawning areas). - 6.
-Intensive development of shoreline areas that are identified as hazardous or environmentally sensitive to development should be discouraged.
+Discourage intensive development of shoreline areas that are identified as hazardous or environmentally sensitive.